Atomfusion1/NES-Tutorial-Game-With-Sound-/README.md

 This Project contains everything needed to compile your nes cart I find Youtube NESHacker very informative but he does not have a Demo Cart like this at 4/18/22 https://www.youtube.com/watch?v=RtY5FV5TrIU
+Use your Editor of Choice , I like VSCode extension ca65 Macro assembler

 Download Famitracker http://famitracker.com/ to Edit/Make your own songs then